-While you will agree that the body is the most important part of an essay, know that your conclusion is the one that gives closure, and if you do not write it well, then your whole main point in the essay will just go down the drain.
-It is a bit of a challenge on how to end your essay in a strong and powerful way, but there are a few things you should remember: never change your thesis statement in the conclusion, make it short and meaningful, and do not present new ideas.
+While you will agree that the body is the most important part of an essay, know that your conclusion is the one that gives closure, and if you do not write it well, then your whole main point in the essay will go down the drain.
+It is a bit of a challenge to end your essay strongly and powerfully, but you should remember a few things: never change your thesis statement in conclusion, make it short and meaningful, and do not present new ideas.
 It is always good to give your readers something to think about.
 Also, aim to conclude on a positive note.
 Below are the guidelines on how to end your essay beautifully.

 Guidelines on How to End Your Essay

 “So, what?”
-Most articles would recommend you ask this question in order to generate the right conclusion.
+Most articles would recommend you ask this question to generate the right conclusion.
 So, what about your thesis statement or argument?
-Why does your argument matter and how can you persuade your readers that your main point and argument in your essay indeed matter?
-Afterward, you can list down all your main ideas in a piece of paper.
-Go over the paragraphs in the body section and scan for your focal points as this will help you know what you need to include in your conclusion.
+Why does your argument matter, and how can you persuade your readers that your main point and argument in your essay indeed matter?
+Afterward, you can list down all your main ideas on a piece of paper.
+Go over the paragraphs in the body section and scan for your focal points, as this will help you know what you need to include in your conclusion.
 Only write the important things!

 You can read more on brainstorming here.